Artist

 • Publishing and writer lanes are shown separately where available: publisher $3M-$8.4M/year; writer $3M-$8.4M/year.

-• This page is supported by 3 tracked top songs: God's Plan, Hotline Bling, One Dance.
+• 3 top songs anchor this estimate: God's Plan, Hotline Bling, One Dance.

 • Ownership fields include master context, publishing context, catalog-sale status.